What does a refuge chamber contain, and why are they required?

-Refuge chambers are sealed environments, built to sustain life during an emergency or hazardous situation.
+A refuge chamber is a sealed environment, built to sustain life during an emergency or hazardous situation.
 They provide a secure area with shelter, water, and breathable air, where personnel can remain until rescued or the hazard subsides.

-More specifically, refuge chambers are closed circuit breathing apparatuses within a sealed container; where carbon dioxide and other toxins are removed, oxygen is added, and temperature and humidity are maintained, all while protecting occupants from the external threat.
+More specifically, the refuge chamber is a closed circuit breathing apparatus within a sealed container; where carbon dioxide and other toxins are removed, oxygen is added, and temperature and humidity are maintained, all while protecting occupants from the external threat.

-Refuge chambers can go by another name, depending on industry or region, for example it is referred to as a safe haven in the petrochemical industry or refuge alternative in the coal industry.
+Refuge chambers can go by other names, such as refuge station or refuge bay.
+Terminology primarily depends on industry or region, for example it is referred to as a safe haven in the petrochemical industry or refuge alternative in the coal industry.
 However, the overarching purpose of these shelters remains the same.

 What is a Refuge Chamber?